HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 > When everyone on a project is choosing their styles from a curated set of limited options, your
 > CSS stops growing linearly with your project size, and you get consistency for free.

-Adam Wathan describes the home-grown framework he's settled on.
+He describes the home-grown framework he's settled on.
 Like Tachyons, it almost exclusively relies on stringing together utility classes like `.p-2`, `.text-xs`, and `.bg-warning`.
 In closing, he mentions that he's open-sourced his framework and called it [Tailwind CSS](https://tailwindcss.com/).